Binah (Kabbalah): History

-The concept of Binah has its roots in early Jewish mystical texts, such as the Sefer Yetzirah, which dates between the 2nd and 6th centuries CE.
-In this foundational work, Binah is associated with the sefirot, the ten attributes through which the Infinite reveals itself and continuously creates both the physical realm and higher metaphysical realms.
+Binah shows up early in Jewish mystical writing such as the Sefer Yetzirah, which dates between the 2nd and 6th centuries CE.
+In Sefer Yetzirah, it appears as one of the sefirot—the basic channels through which divine energy flows.

 In the medieval period, Binah's role in Kabbalistic cosmology was significantly developed with the publication of the Zohar in the late 13th century.
 Attributed to the 2nd-century sage Shimon bar Yochai but likely compiled by Moses de León, the Zohar describes Binah as the "supernal mother" from whom the lower sefirot emanate.
-This maternal aspect is crucial as Binah gives birth to the six lower sefirot, the Zeir Anpin or "Small Face".

 The 16th-century teachings of Isaac Luria, known as Lurianic Kabbalah, introduced complex ideas about the sefirot's dynamics and interactions.
-Luria's cosmology emphasized Binah's role in the process of Tikkun, or rectification, restoring divine order following the shattering of the vessels (Shevirat HaKelim).
-In this process, Binah brings order and structure to the fragmented divine light.
+In Lurianic Kabbalah, Binah helps repair the world after the cosmic ‘shattering’ (Shevirat HaKelim), a way of describing how order is rebuilt from chaos.